How does learning culture become visible in companies?

 Company

 Analyzing and sustainably improving one's own learning culture is on the agenda of many companies.
 But how can those responsible make this learning culture in companies visible at all?
-Proven models help with this:
+Established models help with that:

-The first step for companies that want to change their learning culture is to make the current “status quo” visible: The learning culture of your company is not only the willingness of employees to learn or the provision of learning materials, but a diverse and complex structure.
+The first step for companies that want to change their learning culture is to make their current “status quo” visible: your company's learning culture is not just the willingness of employees to learn or the provision of learning materials, but a diverse and complex structure.

-“Learning culture encompasses both the supportive and all inhibiting framework conditions of learning.
-Thus, learning culture is the expression of the value that learning holds in the company.”
+“Learning culture encompasses both the fostering and all the hindering conditions of learning.
+Thus, learning culture is the expression of the importance that learning has within the company.”
 (HR Lexicon: Learning Culture)

 Simple Learning Culture Analysis for Companies in 3 Levels

-Organizational psychologist Edgar Schein developed a specific cultural model for companies for this purpose.
+Organizational psychologist Edgar Schein developed a specific cultural model for companies.
 In it, Schein distinguishes three levels of (learning) culture in companies:

 • Level 1 includes the visible things such as learning spaces or provided learning materials, as well as clear behaviors.

-• At Level 2, the values and attitudes stand, for example, the degree of personal responsibility and the role of supervisors.
+• Level 2 addresses values and attitudes, for example, the degree of personal responsibility and the role of supervisors.

-• Level 3 consists of (unquestioned) underlying assumptions.
-For example, “I must (not) learn for life” or “Learning only happens in the classroom.”
+• Level 3 consists of (unquestioned) basic assumptions.
+For instance, “I must (not) learn lifelong” or “Learning only happens in the classroom.”

-Even with these three simple levels, you as a HR or education officer can roughly capture the learning culture in your company.
+With these three simple levels, you as a personnel or education officer can roughly grasp the learning culture in your company.

 Comprehensive Learning Culture Analysis and Change

 A comprehensive learning culture analysis model for companies comes from scil (swiss competence centre for innovations in learning).
-It not only assesses the status quo but also outlines the process for change (see illustration):
+It not only assesses the current status but also outlines the course for change processes directly (see figure):

 Lernkulturanalyse in Unternehmen nach scil mit 5 Lernkulturbausteinen und 4 Prozessphasen.
 Quelle

-Learning culture analysis for companies by scil with 5 building blocks of learning culture and 4 process phases.
+Learning culture analysis for companies according to scil with 5 learning culture elements and 4 process phases.
 Source

-This model for learning culture analysis has already been successfully used in several companies.
-A detailed description and two detailed case studies can be found in the free PDF Excursion: Learning Culture Analysis and Change (Trend Study 2010, scil) – an exciting and worthwhile read for all educational and HR professionals who want to get to the bottom of their own learning culture and effect sustainable changes.
+This model for learning culture analysis has already been successfully implemented in several companies.
+A detailed description as well as two detailed case studies can be found in the free PDF Excursion: Learning Culture Analysis and Change (Trend Study 2010, sci) – an exciting and worthwhile read for all education and personnel officers who want to uncover their own learning culture and effect sustainable changes.

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."